Updated on April 24, 2023

 #2 – Human Contact

-Live cockroaches have a natural tendency to avoid human contact.
-They have developed sensitive antennae that allow them to sense nearby movements and vibrations, warning them of approaching danger.
+Live roaches have a natural tendency to avoid human contact.
+They’ve developed sensitive antennae that allow them to sense nearby movements and vibrations, warning them of approaching danger.

 #3 – Thigmotactic Nature